p-rs/SplunkModularInputsPythonFramework/implementations/meraki/appServer/static/README.md

 * Untar the release to your $SPLUNK_HOME/etc/apps directory
 * Restart Splunk
-* navigate to Data inputs -> Meraki to setup a new Meraki HTTP server
+* Browse to the Meraki App and enter the Meraki Secret and Validator in the setup screen.
-* enter the Meraki secret and validator that your Meraki administrator has setup for you
+* navigate to Data inputs -> Meraki to setup a new Meraki HTTP server to listen for event data

 ## Logging